2021 South African unrest: Economic

 The South African rand weakened as much as 2% on 12 July, the most it has since 25 February.
 Based on a preliminary analysis on 13 July, the South African Special Risks Insurance Association (SASRIA) estimated that total losses due to damage and looting may run into "billions of rand".
 In September 2021 it stated that the nationwide insurance claims could range between R20—25 billion, making it the most expensive riot in the world.

 On 19 July 2021, officers of the eThekwini municipality and KwaZulu-Natal provincial government provided a recovery roadmap to the Toyota Motor Corporation.
 Reportedly, the unrest had led the multinational to doubt the security and viability of its investments in the province.

 Initial estimates by the South African Property Owners Association (SAPOA) on 13 July put the loss to the GDP of Durban in excess of R20 billion.
-The acting Minister in the Presidency Khumbudzo Ntshavheni cited SAPOA estimates on 20 July to say that the unrest could cost a loss of R50 billion ($3.4 billion) to South Africa's national economy.
+Then-acting Minister in the Presidency Khumbudzo Ntshavheni cited SAPOA estimates on 20 July to say that the unrest could cost a loss of R50 billion ($3.4 billion) to South Africa's national economy.
 The damage to KwaZulu-Natal's economy alone was estimated to be R20 billion ($1.4 billion) according to Ntshavheni.
 40,000 businesses and 50,000 traders were affected overall in KwaZulu-Natal, while stock worth R1.5 billion was lost and 150,000 jobs were stated to be at risk.

-A survey carried out by the eThekwini Metropolitan Municipality and the Durban Chamber of Commerce and Industry in 2022 however estimated the losses in Durban alone to be R70 billion.
+A survey carried out by the eThekwini Metropolitan Municipality and the Durban Chamber of Commerce and Industry in 2022 however estimated the losses in Durban alone to be R70 billion (equivalent to US$4.89 billion).
 This included R40 billion worth of sales and stock, R20 billion worth of machinery and equipment, and damage worth R15 billion to property.
 The survey further stated that 9,500 jobs were placed at risk and 16,000 business were affected.

-A July 2021 preliminary report meanwhile estimated losses suffered by the province of Gauteng at R3.5 billion, according to the province's Premier David Makhura.
+A July 2021 preliminary report meanwhile estimated losses suffered by the province of Gauteng at R3.5 billion, according to the province's then-Premier David Makhura.
 He also added that 14,500 jobs were estimated to have been lost and 30 shopping malls were looted.
 Although no factories were affected in the riots, small-scale businesses were significantly affected.